herrevilkitten/holiday-in-ten-towns/Session_10.md

 	* Inside of the grand hall, things were run down, with broken lights.
 A tiefling, Mir, servant was collecting the dishes.
 The group went through a door to the left into a "well-appointed sitting room".
 Cadroth was in an adjacent room.
 	* Ragnar insisted that the group speak to the Speaker.
 Thoob got some additional guards and escorted the group to the Speaker's room.
 	* An attendant for the Speaker indicated that he was too sick and could not speak to anyone.
 	* Midnight offered to help the Speaker with her medical skills.
 Unfortunately, she could not persuade them.
+Neither could Gryn.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk4NjE0OTgzMyw1Mjg2ODIyOCw5MjY2Nz
+eyJoaXN0b3J5IjpbLTE2MTk4ODkwMzUsNTI4NjgyMjgsOTI2Nj
-gwMjgsLTEzOTg2MzUzNywtMTM1MzI1OTg4OCwtMTY3NDc0NDUx
+c4MDI4LC0xMzk4NjM1MzcsLTEzNTMyNTk4ODgsLTE2NzQ3NDQ1
-LC0yMDE1NjM5NjQ2LC0xODA0ODAxODgyLDgyODE2OTU4MSwxNT
+MSwtMjAxNTYzOTY0NiwtMTgwNDgwMTg4Miw4MjgxNjk1ODEsMT
-g2NzU0MDE5LC04MjE4ODM1NTksLTM0NDI5NjQ1OSw2NjcxMzQ1
+U4Njc1NDAxOSwtODIxODgzNTU5LC0zNDQyOTY0NTksNjY3MTM0
-NzEsMjQxMDM3NjQzLDQ3NzEwNTA5Miw3MzA5OTgxMTZdfQ==
+NTcxLDI0MTAzNzY0Myw0NzcxMDUwOTIsNzMwOTk4MTE2XX0=
 -->